ckeditor/ckeditor4-docs/docs/guide/dev/deep_dive/errors/README.md

 ## pastetools-failed-image-extraction

 * Location: `plugins/pastetools/filter/image.js`
-* Description: Images couldn't be correctly extracted from the RTF content provided by [Paste from Word](https://ckeditor.com/cke4/addon/pastefromword) or [Paste from LibreOffice](https://ckeditor.com/cke4/addon/pastefromlibreoffice) plugins.
+* Description: Images couldn't be correctly extracted from the RTF content provided by the [Paste from Word](https://ckeditor.com/cke4/addon/pastefromword) or [Paste from LibreOffice](https://ckeditor.com/cke4/addon/pastefromlibreoffice) plugins.
 * Additional data:
-	* `rtf`: Amount of images extracted from RTF.
+	* `rtf`: The number of images extracted from RTF.
-	* `html`: Amount of images present in HTML.
+    * `html`: The number of images present in HTML.

 ## pastetools-unsupported-image

 * Location: `plugins/pastetools/filter/image.js`
-* Description: One of the images extracted from the RTF content provided by [Paste from Word](https://ckeditor.com/cke4/addon/pastefromword) or [Paste from LibreOffice](https://ckeditor.com/cke4/addon/pastefromlibreoffice) plugins is in unsupported format.
+* Description: One of the images extracted from the RTF content provided by the [Paste from Word](https://ckeditor.com/cke4/addon/pastefromword) or [Paste from LibreOffice](https://ckeditor.com/cke4/addon/pastefromlibreoffice) plugins is in unsupported format.
 * Additional data:
 	* `type`: Image's MIME type.
 	* `index`: Index of the image inside the pasted content.